-To view NOPL’s policies click on one of the tabs below:
+To view NOPL’s policies click on one of the links below:

 In keeping with its mission, The Northern Onondaga Public Library is dedicated to making a full range of information resources and services available.
 The library offers access to computers and the Internet as an electronic means of reaching ideas and information.
 The Northern Onondaga Public Library will strive to offer our patrons fair and equitable access to computer resources.
 The library also provides wireless access to our patrons with mobile/portable devices.